IABTechLab/uid2docs/v1/guides/custom-publisher-integration.md

 ### How will I be notified of user opt-out?
 The token refresh process handles user opt-outs.
 Using their refresh token automatically clears their session and disrupts their ```refresh_token``` chain when a user opts out.
 No manual action is required.

-### Q: What is the uniqueness and rotation policy for UID2 token?
+### What is the uniqueness and rotation policy for UID2 token?

 The UID2 service encrypts tokens using random initialization vectors.
 The encrypted UID2 is unique for a given user as they browse the internet.
 At every refresh, the token re-encrypts.
 This mechanism ensures that untrusted parties cannot track a user's identity.